 Guided Walking Groups

-Guided group walks are a chance to enjoy yourself outdoors, meet like-minded people, see more of your local area, and stay fit and healthy.
-There are many fantastic groups around the borough who offer these walks – all completely free of charge!
+Join a group walk (guided walk) to get outdoors, meet new people, see more of your local area and improve health and wellbeing.
+Many fantastic groups around the borough offer guided walks – some are free of charge and some charge a small fee.

 Where the Guided Walks are: